ShnitzelKiller/Sculpting/README.md

 Here is an example of the output of the sculpting prototype system:
 ![Abstract mushroom](step5.jpg)

+## DSL code
-Some code for optimizing the intermediate representation is found in `frontend.py`, and an example program using this frontend is in `example.py`.
+A frontend that optimizes the intermediate representation is found in `frontend.py`, and an example program using this frontend is in `example.py`.